exploitblizzard/Dirty-Pipe-Compiled/README.md

 # Dirty-Pipe-Compiled
-For more info YouTube :
+For more info YouTube : https://youtu.be/AAMKJ4oPuK0

+# Affecting
+Linux Kernel 5.8 and Above.